-Jumping ahead and leaving out many, many stories, I come to the mid 1990’s when I saw my first oral storyteller of the old tradition.
-The storyteller was John Row.
-I only had two daughters then, I took them to a small festival in a wood outside Colchester.
-We walked around a corner and there sat John, we sat and listened to his stories, we experienced, how magical traditional oral storytelling was.
-We watched him tell tales from out of his head, not a book in sight, telling Folk and Fairy tales, it was like an epiphany.
-I thought, one day I want to tell stories like that.
-The thought never left me.
-Around this period I also spent 3 weeks in Manitoba, the prairie lands of Canada.
-During this visit I was very privileged to have been invited to spend a day with the Metis people of Manitoba, who come from the indigenous tribes of Canada..
-I was allowed, after a traditional welcoming ceremony, to be part of their sharing circle.
-I took part in a circle where people shared real life stories.
-Followed by a ceremonial sweat lodge on the edge of a great lake.
-This was around the mid 1990’s when I was studying as a ‘mature’ student qualifying as a Social Worker.
-The later I undertook further training and became a Therapeutic Counsellor, regularly listening to ‘real life’ stories.
-Moving forward after many years of the ups and downs of family life, out of the blue, just like in a fairy tale, something happened that changed everything for me.
-After being on an Ecotherapy weekend and spending time meditating and focussing on my future pathway.
-The next morning I accidently (or was it in the stars) came across the ‘International School of Storytelling’, while online.
-I tentatively enrolled onto a beginners course and absolutely loved it.
-One of the tutors took me to one side and said, “Every now and then I come across someone who ‘must’ tell stories, you are one of those Shane”.
-I knew immediately that I had found my place in the world of stories.
-I realised that I had listened to so many peoples stories over the years, that I could combine something from that experience, into my love of Folk and Fairy stories.
-I have since found that traditional oral stories are so very powerful when told with an openness and respect for the story and the listener.
+My move into telling/performing stories to groups large and small came about after an Ecotherapy weekend workshop.
+As part of the course I spent time meditating on a future that involved the telling my real life story.
+The next morning while catching up online, I accidently (or was it in the stars) came across the ‘International School of Storytelling’ .
+As soon as I saw that it was a professional storytelling course I tentatively enrolled onto a beginners course, I was so nervous when I went along for the first time however by the end of the weekend, I absolutely loved it.
+One of the tutors, Sue Hollingsworth, took me to one side and said, “Every now and then someone walks in, who “must tell stories, you are one of those people Shane”.
+I knew then that I had found something special and my place in the world of Oral Storytelling.
+I realised that I had listened to so many people’s stories over the years, that I could combine something from that experience, into my love of Folk and Fairy stories.
+I have since found that traditional oral stories are so very powerful, when told from the heart, with an openness and respect for the story and the listener.
 It is such a pleasure and privilege for me to be able to tell Traditional Oral Stories to children and adults alike.
-I find that these stories speak of our lives while at the same time they take us away from our everyday lives, to a place of wonder, magic and possibility.
+I find that these stories speak to something of our lives, of our ancestors, while at the same time, they can take us away from our everyday lives, to a place of wonder, magic and possibility.
 Telling stories from memory, from my imagination, telling intuitively, using what the audience brings, eye to eye, heart to heart, moment to moment.

 Contact Me without obligation to discuss a traditional storytelling performance.